Stockton student teacher among New Jersey's distinguished clinical interns

 GALLOWAY TOWNSHIP — A student teacher recognized by the state Department of Education credits her mentor at Southern Regional High School for the accomplishment, preparing her for when she has her own classroom someday.

-“She (Kathleen Cornelius) has truly inspired me to continue to learn and reflect on my work so that I can be the best teacher that I can be for my students,” said Jalynn Pagano, who graduated summa cum laude in May from Stockton University, with a Bachelor of Arts in Mathematics.
+“She (Kathleen Cornelius) has truly inspired me to continue to learn and reflect on my work so that I can be the best teacher that I can be for my students,” said Jalynn Pagano, who graduated summa cum laude in May from Stockton University with a bachelor's degree in math.

-The program highlights top graduates at New Jersey's 25 colleges and universities preparing to become the state's future educators.
+The program highlights top graduates at New Jersey's 25 colleges and universities preparing to become teachers.
 Each school, since 1985, delegates its top three student teachers, and 15 are chosen by an independent board of educators and named distinguished clinical interns, Stockton said Tuesday.

 People are also reading…

-The university's other nominees this year were Erin Flynn, of Beach Haven Crest, and Chelsea Williams, of Millville.
+The university's other nominees this year were Erin Flynn, of Beach Haven Crest on Long Beach Island, and Chelsea Williams, of Millville.

+Three South Jersey women want to create an area children's choir of elementary- and high sch…

-Flynn earned her certification in Early Childhood Education and worked with mentor Katelyn Micek, a second-grade teacher at Beach Haven School.
-Williams worked at the Fairfield Township School to earn her certification in Elementary Education.
-Her mentor was Shawna Beals-Rivera, a 2005 Stockton graduate, who also earned her master’s degree in Holocaust and Genocide Studies from the university in 2009.
+Flynn earned her certification in early childhood education and worked with mentor Katelyn Micek, a second-grade teacher at the Beach Haven School.
+Williams worked at the Fairfield Township School to earn her certification in elementary education.
+Her mentor was Shawna Beals-Rivera, a 2005 Stockton graduate, who also earned her master’s degree in Holocaust and genocide studies from the university in 2009.

 “We are extremely proud of Jalynn and all of our nominees,” said Claudine Keenan, Stockton’s dean of the School of Education.
 “This is a very competitive achievement, as it also includes graduate education students.
 This continues to be a challenging time for educators, and we appreciate the dedication of our student teachers, their teaching mentors and our partner school districts in helping guide the next generation of educators.”